phaserjs/phaser/README.md

 * ScaleManager.documentWidth returns the document width in pixels.
 * ScaleManager.documentHeight returns the document height in pixels.
 * TilemapLayers have been given a decent performance boost on canvas with map shifting edge-redraw (thanks @pnstickne #1250)
+* A large refactor to how the internal game timers and physics calculations has been made.
+We've now swapped to using a fixed time step internally across Phaser, instead of the variable one we had before that caused glitchse on low-fps systems.
+Thanks to pjbaron for his help with all of these related changes.
+* We have separated the logic and render updates to permit slow motion and time slicing effects.
+We've fixed time calling to fix physics problems caused by variable time updates (i.e. collisions sometimes missing, objects tunneling, etc)
+* Once per frame calling for rendering and tweening to keep things as smooth as possible
+* Calculates a `suggestedFps` value (in multiples of 5 fps) based on a 2 second average of actual elapsed time values in the `Time.update` method.
+This is recalculated every 2 seconds so it could be used on a level-by-level basis if a game varies dramatically.
+I.e. if the fps rate consistently drops, you can adjust your game effects accordingly.
+* Game loop now tries to "catch up" frames if it is falling behind by iterating the logic update.
+This will help if the logic is occasionally causing things to run too slow, or if the renderer occasionally pushes the combined frame time over the FPS time.
+It's not a band-aid for a game that floods a low powered device however, so you still need to code accordingly.
+But it should help capture issues such as gc spikes or temporarily overloaded CPUs.
+* It now detects 'spiralling' which happens if a lot of frames are pushed out in succession meaning the CPU can never "catch up".
+It skips frames instead of trying to catch them up in this case.
+Note: the time value passed to the logic update functions is always constant regardless of these shenanigans.
+* Signals to the game program if there is a problem which might be fixed by lowering the desiredFps
+* Time.desiredFps is the new desired frame rate for your game.
+* Time.suggestedFps is the suggested frame rate for the game based on system load.
+* Time.slowMotion allows you to push the game into a slow motion mode.
+The default value is 1.0.
+2.0 would be half speed, and so on.
+* Time.timeCap is no longer used and now deprecated.
+All timing is now handled by the fixed time-step code we've introduced.

 ### Updates